 Healthy living is a choice and a lifestyle, but unless you’re in a supportive environment, it can be challenging.
 In 2013, UCLA Chancellor Gene Block announced the UCLA Semel Healthy Campus Initiative (HCI) Center, a vision of Jane and Terry Semel and supported by them.
 Originating at the Semel Institute for Neuroscience and Human Behavior, Semel HCI is fostering a culture of physical, emotional and social well-being.

 To make the UCLA the healthiest place to work, learn, and live and to inspire other communities both locally and beyond.

-Semel HCI Center aims to make the healthy choice the easy choice for the more than 85,000 students, faculty, staff, and visitors at UCLA.
+Semel HCI aims to make the healthy choice the easy choice for the more than 85,000 students, faculty, staff and visitors at UCLA.

-Semel HCI Center acts as a sparkplug and home for health-related innovation on campus, helping bridge diverse departments and stakeholders and leverage the strengths of individuals and institutions on and off campus.
-It’s seven thematic subcommittees work to create academic, experiential, and structural approaches to living well through curricula, programming, communication and branding, research, operations, and service.
+Semel HCI acts as a spark plug and home for health-related innovation on campus, helping bridge diverse departments and stakeholders and leverage the strengths of individuals and institutions on and off campus.
+It’s seven thematic subcommittees work to create academic, experiential and structural approaches to living well through curricula, programming, communication and branding, research, operations and service.
 The initiative draws on UCLA’s world-renowned research and teaching to find new and innovative ways to promote living well on campus, and to share that work with other communities.